Skip to main content

 It is a time for pumpkin decorating, festivals, costumes of all types, and trick-or-treating for a haul of sweets that, if rationed strategically, should last several weeks.
 (Dentists everywhere are wincing!)

 However, the excitement of trick-or-treating can easily lead children to ignore their immediate surroundings, become overly excited, and disregard basic traffic safety rules, such as keeping out a watch for vehicles driving in the road or pulling in and out of driveways.
-Parents can also be easily distracted by trying to take pictures, or talking with fellow chaperones throughout their walk.
+Parents can also be easily distracted by trying to take pictures or talking with fellow chaperones throughout their walk.

 It seems that each time around this time of year there is a story of a grieving parent whose child was seriously injured, or worse, due to an avoidable Halloween accident.
-This is why it is so important for parents to talk with their child about traffic safety and and other Halloween safety tips before venturing out to trick-or-treat.
+This is why it is so important for parents to talk with their child about traffic safety and other Halloween safety tips before venturing out to trick-or-treat.

 Boulton Law Group has put together the following Indiana Halloween safety tips for parents and their children as this year’s trick-or-treating is close to kick-off: